text that reads, crystals, rocks, minerals, gemstones

 'Company name' operates transparently, as you rightly point out.
 However, what I prioritise is safeguarding our business trading sources.
 This is not only to protect our own interests but also to safeguard the small communities, independent miners, and sources involved."

-The response from the owner of this relatively new small business left me speechless.
-I have no interest in who she buys her products from, I was just interested in knowing where her lapis lazuli was mined.
-I may not have asked if she didn't state on her website that all of their crystals are 'vetted, tracked and traced'.
+I have no interest in who she buys her products from.
+I just wanted to know where her lapis lazuli was mined.
+I may not have asked if she hadn't stated on her website that all of their crystals are "vetted, tracked and traced."

-Regardless of size, it's pretty unbelievable for any business to say we refuse to deal with you because you're hiding behind email contact only.
+It's quite unbelievable that any business owner should say, "We refuse to deal with you because you're hiding behind email contact only."

 She goes on to refer to small communities and independent miners.
 It's important to remember the only mine where lapis lazuli can be found is owned and operated by the Taliban.
 Any material excavated by 'independent miners' will have been mined illegally to be smuggled out of the country.